nikitavoloboev/data/docs/programming-languages/scala/scala-libraries.md

 - [SPL-to-PySpark transpiler](https://github.com/databrickslabs/transpiler)
 - [ZIO-Schema](https://github.com/zio/zio-schema) - Compositional, type-safe schema definitions, which enable auto-derivation of codecs and migrations.
 - [Gluten](https://github.com/oap-project/gluten) - Spark Plugin to Offload SQL Engine to Native Library.
+- [Anorm](https://github.com/playframework/anorm) - Simple data access layer that uses plain SQL to interact with the database and provides an API to parse and transform the resulting datasets.

 ## Math